Wednesday, February 21, 2018

 UN-shielded Ethernet is inexpensive and found everywhere

-But we need the shield for audio quality right?
+But we need the shield for audio quality in an XLR cable?

-No. Balanced audio interference rejection result from the positive (in-phase) and negative (out-of-phase) relationship of the analog signal as it travels together over a cable pair.
-The shield (usually metal foil) found in some balanced mic cable provide rejection enhancement for certain situations.
+No, not really.
+Balanced audio primary rejection to interference result from the positive (in-phase) and negative (out-of-phase) relationship of the analog signal as it travels together over a cable pair.
+The ground wire helps reduce unwanted noise and interference, and the shield (usually metal foil) found in some balanced mic cable provide rejection enhancement.

 Solution A - TWO (2) channels using unshielded ethernet cable.